 Cons: Some of the toys were quite well worn, but this didn’t put our kids off in the slightest.
 Although the menu is huge, we personally struggled to find dairy free and non processed dishes.
 I’m told that there is limited shade in the summer time.

 MoMo Coffee and Play

-This smaller cafe is my hubby’s all time fave.
+This smaller cafe in a residential part of Las Condes is my husband’s all time fave.
 In fact I bet he’d come here even without kids.

 Pros: There’s a very friendly big black dog whom my kids adore (he’s called Momo).
 The cafe is handily sandwiched between two small play areas meaning you can keep an eye on your little ones at all times.
 The food is very good (the tagliatelle is fresh and the salads are not half bad at all).
 It’s cheap too (just $3,000 per child).
 Most importantly staff are extremely kind – it’s run by a lovely couple (and their two preschoolers!) and feels more like a home than a cafe.